cirosantilli/latex-cheat/readme.md

 compiled output files found at: <http://cirosantilli.t15.org/latex-cheat/>

-this contains submodules, so clone with the recursive option:
+this contains submodules, so clone with the recursive flags:

     git clone --recursive https://github.com/cirosantilli/latex-cheat

+and if you forgot it do afterwards:

+    git submodule init
+    git submodule update

 # how to install latex on ubuntu